For those of you who do not know, Wallpaper Engine is a popular Windows application used to create or use interactive wallpapers.

 Do you use the wallpaper engine yourself?

-Let us know your favorite wallpaper on the comment below!
+Let us know your favorite wallpaper in the comment below!